 Man arrested at Trump rally with South Dakota's Noem

-Police in Maine have arrested a man who had two weapons at a campaign rally for President Donald Trump featuring South Dakota Gov. Kristi Noem
+Police in Maine have arrested a man who they said displayed a knife and a wooden baton at a campaign rally for President Donald Trump where South Dakota Gov. Kristi Noem was appearing

-BANGOR, Maine -- Police in Maine on Wednesday arrested a man who displayed two weapons at a campaign rally for President Donald Trump where South Dakota Gov. Kristi Noem was appearing.
+BANGOR, Maine -- Police in Maine on Wednesday arrested a man who they said displayed a knife and a wooden baton at a campaign rally for President Donald Trump where South Dakota Gov. Kristi Noem was appearing.

-Noem spokeswoman Maggie Seidel said Noem's security detail engaged a man who had two weapons.
-She did not say what the weapons were.
-Seidel said the Republican governor “was not in harm's way” at any point.
+Noem spokeswoman Maggie Seidel said Noem's security detail engaged the man and the Republican governor “was not in harm's way” at any point.

-Bangor Police spokesman Sgt.
-Wade Betters told the Bangor Daily News that a man was arrested on suspicion of criminal threatening with a dangerous weapon.
+Peter Beitzell, 58, of Bangor, allegedly exchanged words and harassed those at the rally and at one point moved toward the crowd while brandishing a wooden baton and a large fixed-blade knife, said Sgt.
+Wade Betters of the Bangor Police Department.

-State police in Maine didn’t immediately respond to messages from The Associated Press.
+Beitzell, who eventually returned to his vehicle and put the weapons away, was charged with criminal threatening with a dangerous weapon and disorderly conducted.
+He posted $200 bail.

 Noem was part of a Trump campaign tour with stops planned in Maine and New Hampshire.
 She was traveling with a security detail from the South Dakota Highway Patrol.